Skip to main content

 Daily limit is a total of 9 bottomfish (see Definitions) except surfperch and flatfish.
 Subject to individual limits and seasons shown below.
 Descending device required onboard vessels.

 Daily limit is a total of 9 bottomfish (see Definitions) except surfperch and flatfish.
 Subject to individual limits and seasons shown below.
-Fishing for or possession is prohibited seaward of the 20 Fathom Depth Restriction except when halibut is open.
-(See 20 Fathom Depth Restricti).
+Fishing for or possession is prohibited seaward of the 20 Fathom Depth Restriction except sablefish, and Pacific cod on days open to halibut fishing (See 20 Fathom Depth Restriction).
 Descending device required onboard vessels.

 Aug.
 1-Third Sat. in Oct.